the-answerai/mcp-server-salesforce/README.md

 4. Save the Client ID and Client Secret
 5. **Important**: Note your instance URL (e.g., `https://your-domain.my.salesforce.com`) as it's required for authentication

-#### 3. Personal OAuth Authentication (MCP Standard)
+#### 3. Personal OAuth Authentication (Access Token)
-The MCP server implements standard OAuth 2.1 authorization server capabilities with automatic discovery:
+For direct access token authentication (recommended for MCP clients):

 1. Create a Connected App in Salesforce
-2. Enable OAuth settings with callback URL: `https://login.salesforce.com/services/oauth2/callback`
+2. Enable OAuth settings with callback URL: `https://test.salesforce.com/services/oauth2/success`
 3. Set OAuth scopes: `api`, `id`, `refresh_token`
-4. Save the Client ID and Client Secret
+4. Save the Client ID and optionally Client Secret
-5. MCP clients (like MCP Inspector) can discover and use OAuth automatically via the standard MCP OAuth flow
+5. Use the OAuth metadata tool to get authorization URL or pass access tokens directly to any tool
+6. All tools support optional `accessToken` parameter for stateless authentication

 ### Usage with Claude Desktop